 After a night of excessive drinking the morning brings with it the unpleasant effects of a hangover.
 The intensity of the hangover will be directly related to the amount of alcohol consumed, so symptoms can range dramatically from mild to those that mimic alcohol withdrawals.
 The hangover may last for one day or up to three days, again, depending on various factors such as the amount of liquor consumed, the age, sex, and size of the individual, and whether that person drinks regularly or only over-indulges occasionally.

 As you sit there shivering next to the toilet you might wonder Do I have alcohol poisoning or a bad hangover?
-As horrible as one might feel after a night of heavy intoxication, the hangover pales in comparison to alcohol poisoning.
+As horrible as one might feel after a night of heavy intoxication, the hangover pales in comparison to signs of alcohol poisoning.
 People don’t die from a hangover, but alcohol poisoning takes six lives every single day, according to the Centers for Disease Control.
-Alcohol poisoning is a serious health emergency that requires immediate medical intervention.
+Alcohol poisoning is a serious health emergency that requires immediate intervention.
 A hangover is basically the body punishing the individual for over burdening it with toxins related to excessive alcohol consumption the night before.
 So, the answer to the question, “Do I have alcohol poisoning or a bad hangover?” is simply, it’s a hangover.

 What Is a Hangover?